-We automatically consider all applicants for both admission AND financial support.
-As a matter of departmental policy, admitted students are typically offered a multi-year funding package as part of their offer of admission.
-The vast majority of our students are funded throughout their time in graduate school, with a mix of teaching positions, research assistantships, and fellowships.
-If you have already secured outside financial support to support your graduate studies (i.e. an NSF or Fulbright Fellowship), please let us know.
+We automatically consider applicants for both admission AND financial support.
+Admitted students are typically offered a multi-year funding package as part of their offer of admission.
+The vast majority of our students are funded throughout their entire time in the program.

 Department Fellowships and Awards

-The Department of Sociology offers several awards and fellowships which are associated with varying amounts of financial support.
 Most departmental fellowships are awarded to incoming students and do not require an application.
 Departmental awards are given to current students in recognition of their accomplishments within the program.
-To learn more about the departmental awards, and to find out about past recipients and application processes, visit the Departmental Awards page.
+To learn more visit the Departmental Awards page.

 Office of Student Financial Aid